Bicheka/p2ps/README.md

 let decrypted_data = p2ps_conn.read()?;
 println!("Received data: {}", String::from_utf8_lossy(&decrypted_data));
 ```

-## Objective
-The goal of this project is to provide a simple and efficient way to create encrypted peer-to-peer connections without relying on external authorities.

 ## Loking for Contributors & Ideas
 This project is in active development, and I need help!
 Contributions are welcome, whether it's improving the implementation, fixing bugs, or adding new features.
 Feel free to open issues, submit pull requests, and share any new ideas that could improve the project.